Iveta26/tech241-azure/README.md

 ```
 nano /etc/nginx/sites-available/default
 ```
-2. Change the tryfiles to
+2. Change the try_files to apply the port we need
 ```json
 location / {
     proxy-pass http://localhost: 3000;